Cristiano-Fazi/Study-Buddy/README.md

 ## 🔜 Next Steps
 - Custom Characters:
-- Progression ChART (Showing strengths and weaknesses)
+- Progression Chart (Showing strengths and weaknesses)

 ## 🧭 User Guide
 How to use the tool